Global Complexification of Real Analytic Restricted Log-Exp-Analytic Functions: Introduction

-\vs{0.2cm} Kobi Peterzil and Sergei Stepanovich Starchenko designed the development of complex analysis within the o-minimal framework also in non-standard setting (see \cite{28}).
+Kobi Peterzil and Sergei Stepanovich Starchenko designed the development of complex analysis within the o-minimal framework also in non-standard setting (see Peterzil et al.~\cite{30}).
 One obtains analogies of classical results as well as strong differences, due to the o-minimality assumption.
 For example the maximum principle, the open mapping theorem, the theorem of Liouville, the identity theorem and Riemann's removeable theorem hold in this setting.
-However the key feature is that a definable holomorphic function in an o-minimal expansion of $\mathbb{R}$ does not have an essential singularity.
+However, the key feature is that a definable holomorphic function in an o-minimal expansion of $\mathbb{R}$ does not have an essential singularity.
 So the entire definable holomorphic functions are exactly the polynomials.
 Further results of Peterzil and Starchenko concern analytic geometry.
-For example in \cite{27} they gave some stronger version of Chow's theorem which states that a definable analytic subset of $\mathbb{C}^n$ is already an algebraic variety.
+For example Peterzil et al.~\cite{29} gave some stronger version of Chow's theorem which states that a definable analytic subset of $\mathbb{C}^n$ is already an algebraic variety.
 All this theory can be formulated for an arbitrary real closed field $R$ with algebraic closure $K=R[\sqrt{-1}]$.
 But to describe such features in this non-standard setting it is necessary to use ''topological analysis'' instead of power series and integration.

-\vs{0.3cm} So it would be desirable to understand definability in the complex setting outgoing from definability on the reals.
-A very interesting question in this context is the following.
+So it would be desirable to understand definability in the complex setting outgoing from definability on the reals.
+A very interesting question in this context is the following.\\